Immigration Topics Explained:

 F422APR04

-When the priority date is current and the I-130 is approved, beneficiaries may generally proceed with the immigrant visa application.
-Again, individuals in the United States through a lawful entry may be able to adjust status.
-If eligible, the beneficiary may initiate the application by filing the adjustment of status application package with USCIS.
-However, any individual outside the United States will need to apply via consular processing.
-The National Visa Center will contact the beneficiary when they are ready.
+When your priority date is current and the I-130 petition is approved, you may begin the immigrant visa process.
+Beneficiaries lawfully present in the United States can usually apply through adjustment of status by filing the application package with USCIS.
+Those outside the United States must use consular processing, and the National Visa Center will notify them when it is time to apply.
 Learn how to apply.

 Visa Bulletin Examples